The Key Issues Faced By Farmers In The Ag Management

 Using them, the auditors will receive a tool to assess the real value of the land.
 And agro holdings will have the opportunity to account their land bank, identify areas for “smart” fertilization and much more.
 Furthermore, you have to consider that during the growing season, you are making key decisions that will have a direct impact on your final yield results.

-Optimize Inputs To Maximize Profits With The EOS Crop Monitoring
+Optimize Inputs To Maximize Profits With The EOSDA Crop Monitoring

 - farmers can use the platform to monitor weather conditions for minimizing related risks, plan and manage field works, prevent their field losses, use powerful analytic tools like vegetation indices (you can select the period for analysis) for proper decision making and to be on the forefront of farming technology with yield prediction;